mark-church/docker-pets/README.md

 - `consul` is a back-end KV store that stores the number of visits that the `web` services recieve.
 It's configured to bootstrap itself with 3 replicas so that we have fault tolerant persistence.

 ## Building Pets from Scratch
-Pets is hosted on the Docker Hub but you can also build it locally.
+Pets is hosted on the Docker Hub at `chrch/docker-pets:latest` but you can also build it locally with the following steps

 ```
 $ git clone https://github.com/mark-church/docker-pets
 $ cd docker-pets/web
-$ docker build -t chrch/web:1.1 .
+$ docker build -t docker-pets .
 ```

 ## Running Pets as a Single Container, Stateless App
 ```
-$ docker run -it -p 5000:5000 chrch/docker-pets
+$ docker run -it -p 5000:5000 docker-pets
 ```